dfinity/ic-observability-stack/README.md

     to port 32090 in order to access the URL (which should be in that case `http://localhost:32090/` from the machine you initiated the forwarding).
-  * In the future, we plan to offer automated SSL support for stacks deployed in this way.
+  * In the future, we plan to offer automated, authenticated SSL support for stacks deployed in this way.

 ### Querying data